BASOPS Maintenance purchasing agent to retire after 45 years of Army service

 |0

-This work, BASOPS Maintenance purchasing agent to retire after 45 years of Army service, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, BASOPS Maintenance purchasing agent to retire after 45 years of Army service, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-BASOPS Maintenance purchasing agent to retire after 45 years of Army service